-A brake drum is a cylinder that is attached to a car’s wheel.
-When the brake pedal is pressed, the brake shoes inside the brake drum are pushed outwards to slow the car down.
+A brake drum is a cylinder attached to a car’s wheel.
+When the brake pedal is pressed, the brake shoes inside the brake drum are pushed outwards to slow the vehicle down.

 How Brake Drums Work

 Hydraulic wheel cylinders, brake shoes, and a brake drum make up a drum brake system.
 When the brake pedal is depressed, hydraulic wheel cylinders force two curved brake shoes with a friction material lining against the inner surface of a revolving brake drum.

 As a result of this contact, friction is created, allowing the vehicle to slow or stop.

 Pneumatic brake fluid is forced through the brake lines and into the brake cylinder when you press the brake pedal.
 A pair of springs in the cylinder is forced against a piston at each end of the cylinder.